Daniel Waters (screenwriter): Screenwriting credits

 Waters came to prominence in 1988 for writing the black comedy Heathers, for which he received a 1990 Edgar Award.
 Heathers was an attempt for him to write of the true nature of teenagers and high-school society.
 Heathers was not a box-office hit for Waters when it was released, but the movie has become a cult classic.
+Waters won the Edgar Allan Poe Award for Best Motion Picture.

 Over the next four years, Waters served as co-writer on the comedy The Adventures of Ford Fairlane, wrote the sequel Batman Returns, and then wrote the films Hudson Hawk (for which he re-teamed with Heathers director Michael Lehmann) and Demolition Man.
 He received the Golden Raspberry Award for Worst Screenplay for both Hudson Hawk and Ford Fairlane.
 In 1995, he authored the first draft of the Catwoman solo movie.
 The story about Selina moving to a Vegas-like city called 'Oasisburg' and fighting parodies of male superheroes failed to resonate with Tim Burton or anyone at Warner.

 Turn as a director

 In 2001, Waters made his directorial debut with Happy Campers, another teen comedy in a black vein that, after a long delay, was released straight to DVD.
 His follow-up, Sex and Death 101, a hybrid of science fiction, dark comedy, and romantic thriller, won the Golden Space Needle Award for Best Director at the 2007 Seattle International Film Festival.
-It was released theatrically on April 4, 2008 in New York and Los Angeles.
+It was released theatrically on April 4, 2008, in New York and Los Angeles.
 The film re-teamed Waters with Heathers star Winona Ryder.